 print-friendly free dragonfly crochet stitch diagram, that is available in my resource library– to get the password to it, fill out the form at the bottom of this post

-Now, I’ll teach you how to crochet a wreath cover including my free dragonfly crochet stitch.
+I’ll teach you how to crochet a wreath cover including my free dragonfly crochet stitch.

 In one of my previous posts how to crochet fall wreath free pattern you’ll find a tutorial that shows how to crochet a wreath cover.
 Also, it teaches how to sew the cover around the styrofoam wreath.
-You need to include the dragonfly stitch in this crochet wreath cover and the diagram is on the picture below.
+You need to include the dragonfly stitch in this crochet wreath cover, and the diagram is on the picture below.
 Also, there are other little differences that I’ll lead you through.

 Step 1.
 So, start with a chain of 22 stitches and hdc in second ch from the hook.
 Then continue until first ch and turn.
 (21 stitches)